shalanah/babylonjs-try/README.md

 ## Limitations

-- Only developed and checked Desktop Chrome
+- Only developed with Desktop Chrome